-Meetings & Incentives Worldwide (M&IW) is honored to be a trusted certified Women’s Business Enterprise (WBE) by the WBDC-Chicago, a regional certifying partner of the Women’s Business Enterprise National Council (WBENC) for the eighth consecutive year.
-M&IW owned by sister team, Jean Johnson and Tina Madden, are committed to a diverse work environment that backs its words with accountable actions.
+Meetings & Incentives Worldwide (M&IW) is honored to be a trusted certified Women’s Business Enterprise (WBE) by the WBDC-Chicago, a regional certifying partner of the Women’s Business Enterprise National Council (WBENC) for the tenth consecutive year.
+Owned by sisters Jean Johnson and Tina Madden, M&IW is committed to a diverse work environment that backs its words with accountable actions.

 While there are many benefits of working with diverse suppliers, there are three that stand out as being the most impactful to a business’s bottom line.

 Partnering with diverse and minority-owned suppliers, including WBENC-certified organizations, provides many tax incentives from the federal level.
 Not only does a business receive a tax break, but they also may be able to take advantage of reduced tax liabilities if minority vendors and suppliers are being used for federal or state-funded grants or loans.
 As a certified organization, we can provide you with all the information needed to leverage this opportunity.